-- · Stock-based compensation which is measured pursuant to IFRS 2, Share-based payments (note 11); and, - Derivative warrant liabilities measured at fair value on a recurring basis (note 7).

-(c) Going concern uncertainty:
+- · Stock-based compensation which is measured pursuant to IFRS 2, Share-based payments (note 11); and, - · Derivative warrant liabilities measured at fair value on a recurring basis (note 7). - (c) Going concern uncertainty:

 The Corporation has incurred operating losses and negative cash flows from operations since inception.
-The Corporation's current assets of \$28.1 million as at June 30, 2019 include cash and cash equivalents totaling \$20.9 million, and marketable securities of \$4.5 million mainly generated by the net proceeds from the recent Public Offerings.
-The Corporation's current liabilities total \$17.5 million at June 30, 2019 and are comprised primarily of amounts due to or accrued for creditors.
+The Corporation's current assets of \$27.8 million as at September 30, 2019 include cash and cash equivalents and marketable securities totaling \$25.8 million mainly generated by the net proceeds from the Public Offerings and the recent exercise of warrants.
+The Corporation's current liabilities total \$15.4 million at September 30, 2019 and are comprised primarily of amounts due to or accrued for creditors.
 Management projects that additional funds will be needed in the future for activities necessary to prepare for commercial launch, including the scale up of our manufacturing operations, the completion of the potential regulatory (NDA) submission package (assuming positive Phase 3 clinical results), and the expansion of business development and US commercial launch activities.
 The Corporation is working towards development of strategic partner relationships, as well as actively seeking additional non-dilutive funds in the future, but there can be no assurance as to when or whether Acasti will complete any strategic collaborations or succeed in identifying non-dilutive funding sources.
-Consequently, the Corporation may need to raise additional equity capital in the future to fund these activities.
-In particular, raising additional capital is subject to market conditions and is not within the Corporation's control.
+Consequently, the Corporation's control.
 If the Corporation does not raise additional funds or find one or more strategic partners, it may not be able to realize its assets and discharge its liabilities in the normal course of business.
 As a result, there exists a material uncertainty that casts substantial doubt about the Corporation's ability to continue as a going concern and, therefore, realize its assets and discharge its liabilities in the normal course of business.